Ian O'Boyle

 Ian O'Boyle (born 6 March 1984) is an Irish former basketball player.
 He played nine seasons in the Irish Super League as well as four seasons in the South Australian Premier League, where he won a championship.
 He has represented the Irish national team.

 Early life

-O'Boyle was born in Dublin and raised in Newbridge, County Kildare, where he attended Patrician Secondary School.
+O'Boyle was born in Dublin, Ireland.
+He attended Patrician Secondary School in Newbridge, County Kildare.

 Basketball career

 Ireland and United States

 O'Boyle debuted in the Irish SuperLeague for Notre Dame during the 2001–02 season.
 With Notre Dame in 2002–03, he was named the Junior Men's Player of the Year.

 In 2003, O'Boyle moved to the United States and enrolled at New York's Trinity-Pawling School.
 He played for the Trinity-Pawling School basketball team in 2003–04, earning first-team all-TriState and first-team all-New England.
 After graduating from Trinity-Pawling, O'Boyle accepted a scholarship to play at New Jersey Institute of Technology (NJIT).
 In NJIT's home opener of the 2004–05 season, O'Boyle led the team in scoring with 16 points to secure a win over Philadelphia University, who were coached by Basketball Hall of Fame coach Herb Magee, who labelled O'Boyle as a phenomenal shooter after the victory.

 In 2005, O'Boyle moved back to Ireland to complete his university studies.
 Along with attending University College Dublin (UCD), O'Boyle played for UCD Marian in the SuperLeague during the 2005–06 season.
 He returned to Notre Dame, now Shamrock Rovers Hoops, in 2006 and played two seasons there before joining Ulster Elks in 2008.
 After two seasons with Ulster, he joined Neptune for the 2010–11 season.
 He left Neptune in December 2010.